mlpcorreia/MPEI-project/README.md

 # MPEI Project

-## Similarity between Species Simulation
+## Similarity between Species Simulation and the use of Bloom Filters

 Project developed under the Probability Methods for Informatics Engineering